Tattooing in South Korea: Legalization

 On September 25, 2025 a bill was passed legalizing tattooing by non-medical professionals after over 30 years with a total of 195 out of 202 votes in favor of the act.
 This legalization follows the promise that Mr. Lee had made within his presidential campaign regarding the legalization of tattooing by non-medical professionals back in 2022 after Mr. Yoon was impeached in 2024.
 This bill, formally known as The Tattooist Act, permits those who are non-medical professionals to tattoo, though they must follow set guidelines and will be able to do so within the provided two-year grace period that allows artists to obtain the required licenses and trainings established in the act.
 Among these requirements are passing a national exam in order to obtain a government-approved license, finishing training and compliance with safety and hygiene standards, license management, as well as continuous official documentation.
 This new law, however, does not permit the removal of tattoos, as that is still only reserved for medical professionals.
 The law will be enacted on October 28, 2027 and outlines the requirements that licensed artists must follow such as following safety and hygiene standards with annual health check-ups, explanation and record of potential side effects, and consent from guardians for minors.

+Supreme Court ruling (2026)

+On 21 May 2026, the Supreme Court, sitting en banc, overturned its 1992 precedent, holding that ordinary lettering, pictorial and cosmetic tattooing by non-medical practitioners does not by itself constitute unlicensed medical practice under the Medical Service Act.
+The court reasoned that such tattooing is largely unrelated to the treatment of disease and does not require expertise comparable to that of licensed medical practitioners.